How to Use a Retatrutide Pen

 - 30G or 31G needle, 4–8mm

-The pen format is well suited to research protocols that demand repeated, precisely metered doses across multi-week titration schedules.
-The dial supports stepwise escalation and individualised adjustments mirroring the protocols used across published Phase 2 and Phase 3 retatrutide trials.[1]
+The pen format suits research protocols that demand repeated, precisely metered doses across multi-week titration schedules.
+The dial supports stepwise escalation and protocol-defined adjustments mirroring the dose arms used across published Phase 2 and Phase 3 retatrutide trials.[1][3]
 If you need the weekly titration schedule, use the dosage guide.
 For direct mg-to-click conversion, use the clicks chart.
 For pen-count and protocol-length planning, use the calculator.

 What Are the Pen Specifications?

-The retatrutide 30mg pen is a prefilled multi-dose device.
+The retatrutide 30mg pen is a prefilled multi-dose device, with retatrutide solution delivered through the pen format.
 The nine spec rows below cover everything you need before reaching for the pen clicks guide or calculator.

 | Specification | Detail |